mahir1010/BU-CVKit/ReadMe.md

 <img align="right" src="docs/images/perf_comp.png" style="width: 60%;max-width: 500px">

 BU-CVKit contains an abstract buffered VideoReader class that can be extended to provide sequential or random access to video frames using different backbone libraries.
-With our package, we provide buffered implementation of [OpenCV](https://github.com/opencv/opencv-python), [Deffcode](https://github.com/abhiTronix/deffcode), [Decord](https://github.com/dmlc/decord), and an Image plugin, which supports reading a directory of images and providing them as a video stream to support the data format adopted by the datasets.
+With our package, we provide buffered implementations of [OpenCV](https://github.com/opencv/opencv-python), [Deffcode](https://github.com/abhiTronix/deffcode), [Decord](https://github.com/dmlc/decord), and an Image plugin, which supports reading a directory of images and providing them as a video stream to support the data format adopted by the datasets.
-The figure shows performance for single stream sequential read performance on a standard computer.
-However, the buffered VideoReaders inherently use multi-threading to fill buffers, therefore a performance improvement can be noticed while reading multiple streams parallely.
+The figure shows the performance for single stream sequential read performance on a standard computer.
+However, the buffered VideoReaders inherently use multi-threading to fill buffers, therefore a performance improvement can be noticed while reading multiple streams parallelly.

 Example: